 Products and services may vary from country to country.
 Please contact your local Nuance representative for specific information.

 Since there are many legitimate online retailers of Dragon, it may be difficult to spot online piracy.
-Before buying online, be sure to review the company's name, full address and phone number.
-Inquire about the company's return policy, as well as service and warranty information.
-Ask directly if the software has been used or installed before.
+Before buying online, make sure you review the company's name, full address and phone number.
+Enquire about the company's return policy as well as service and warranty information.
+Ask directly whether the software has been used or installed before.
 To be sure that you are purchasing a genuine copy of Dragon, we encourage you to buy your products either directly from Nuance or from one of our authorized resellers.